Best graduate bank accounts 2024

 Our review

-If you’re looking at the RBS Graduate Account and thinking it looks awfully familiar, you’re right to feel that way – it’s pretty much exactly the same as the NatWest Graduate Account (they’re part of the same banking group, so it makes sense).
+If you’re looking at the RBS Graduate Account and thinking it looks familiar, you’re right to feel that way.
+It’s pretty much the same as the NatWest Graduate Account (they’re part of the same banking group, so it makes sense).

 As is the case with the NatWest equivalent, you can’t switch to an RBS Graduate Account after you’ve left uni.
 Fortunately, however, you’ll still get to carry over the perks (including your tastecard) that you enjoyed with your RBS Student Account.

-So if you like the look of what the NatWest and RBS accounts are offering, and don’t know which to go for, we’d advise choosing whichever bank has more branches close to where you live and work – it’s pretty much the only difference between the two!
+So if you like the look of the NatWest and RBS accounts and don’t know which to go for, we’d suggest choosing whichever bank has more branches close to where you live and work.
+It’s the main difference between the two!

 Interest-free overdraft